tomsoderlund/toms-guidebooks/SQL.md

 	\list: lists all the databases in Postgres
 	\connect: connect to a specific database
 	\dt: list the tables in the currently connected database
+	\du: list users

 ## Data types

-- `serial`: same as 'int' (use for relations) except that PostgreSQL will automatically generate and populate values.
+- `serial`: same as `int` (use for relations) except that PostgreSQL will automatically generate and populate values.
 - Text:
 	- `char(n)`: padded
 	- `varchar(n)`